Writing an Offer Without Regret—The Buyer’s Reality Check Series

 Winning Isn’t the Same as Overextending

-• Leaves room for life after closing
+• Leaves room for life after closing—maintenance, furniture, repairs, savings goals, and the unexpected costs of ownership

-Sometimes the right outcome is moving forward.
-Sometimes it’s walking away knowing you stayed true to your framework.
-Both protect your future self.
+Sometimes the right outcome is moving forward with confidence.
+Sometimes it is walking away knowing you stayed true to the framework you built before the pressure set in.

 Continue the Buyer Journey